High-Skilled Immigration

 • On a requirement, compulsory or otherwise, for employment in certain occupations, such as union membership.

-Published material in professional or major trade publications or major media about the beneficiary, relating to the beneficiary’s work in the field for which classification is sought.
-This evidence must include the title, date, and author of such published material and any necessary translation.[6]Examples:
+Criterion 3: Published material in professional or major trade publications or major media about the beneficiary, relating to the beneficiary’s work in the field for which classification is sought.
+This evidence must include the title, date, and author of such published material and any necessary translation.[29]First, USCIS determines whether the published material was related to the person and the person’s specific work in the field for which classification is sought.

 • Transcript of professional or major audio or video coverage of the beneficiary and the beneficiary’s work.